hpi-bp1819-naumann/shift-detector/docs/source/checks/conditional_probabilities.rst

 ``rule_limit``:
     This parameter expects an int and controls the maximum number of rules that are printed in each section of the report as a result of executing :ref:`conditional_probabilities`.
 The default value is 5.
-This parameter does not have any impact on the diagram.
+    This parameter does not have any impact on the visualization.

 ``min_delta_supports``:
     This parameter expects a float between 0 and 1 and affects the granularity of the comparison of the two data sets.
 Only rules whose support values exhibit an absolute difference of more than ``min_delta_supports`` are considered to indicate a shift.
     A rule has to exceed ``min_delta_supports`` to be classified as an orange rule.
-If it also exceeds ``min_delta_confidences`` it is classiefied as a red rule.
+If it also exceeds ``min_delta_confidences`` it is classified as a red rule.
     The default value is 0.05.
-This parameter does not impact the diagram.

 ``min_delta_confidences``:
     This parameter expects a float between 0 and 1 and affects the granularity of the comparison of the two data sets.
 Only rules whose confidence values exhibit an absolute difference of more than ``min_delta_confidences`` are considered to indicate a shift.
     A rule has to exceed ``min_delta_confidences`` to be classified as an orange rule.
-If it also exceeds ``min_delta_supports`` it is classiefied as a red rule.
+If it also exceeds ``min_delta_supports`` it is classified as a red rule.
     The default value is 0.05.
-This parameter does not impact the diagram.

 ``number_of_bins``:
     This parameter affects pre-processing of numerical columns.